-After acceptance into the program and once students are eligible to take graduate coursework, a "Request to Take Graduate Courses Form" can be obtained from Sarah English in OSB 214.
+After acceptance into the program and once students are eligible to take graduate coursework, a "Request to Take Graduate Courses Form" can be obtained from Stephanie Hong in OSB 214.
 All graduate level courses must gain approval through this form before enrollment.
 The processing of this form can take several weeks and is due to the Registrar no later than the last day of drop/add of the semester the graduate course(s) will be taken.
 The Registrar then enrolls the student in the course(s).

 Accepted students must take the Graduate Record Examination (GRE) and make formal application for admission to FSU's Graduate School no later than the first semester of their senior year.

 Once a student has completed the requirements for the undergraduate degree (120 credit hours), they will be awarded the Bachelor of Science degree.
 When the requirements for the master's degree are met they will receive the Master of Science degree.

 Undergraduate work may be funded by the usual financial aid, Bright Futures scholarships, etc. Bright Futures and the Florida Prepaid College Program will pay the undergraduate portion of tuition for graduate courses taken as an undergraduate and the student will pay the remaining difference.
 Students may apply for graduate funding in the form of teaching assistantships once they have been admitted to the graduate school.